townie/fredrikaverpil.github.io/_posts/2016-07-31-docker-for-mac-and-gui-applications.md

 #### Docker for Mac

-Download Docker for Mac 1.12 stable from [here](https://docs.docker.com/docker-for-mac/).
+Download Docker for Mac 1.12 stable from [here](https://docs.docker.com/docker-for-mac/), install and run.

 ## Go!